yahav123456/K8S-Project/README.md

 This project demonstrates the integration between Kubernetes, Jenkins, DockerHub, and GitHub.
 The goal is to automate the deployment of a simple Flask application using a CI/CD pipeline.
 When changes are pushed to the `app.py` file on GitHub, Jenkins builds a Docker image, pushes it to DockerHub, and deploys it to a Kubernetes cluster.

-## Project Description
-In this project, I integrated Kubernetes, Jenkins, DockerHub, and GitHub.
-The goal is that whenever I modify something in the app.py file (a simple Flask application that generates an HTML page displaying "hello world Yahav"), and push it to GitHub, a predefined trigger activates Jenkins.
-The Jenkins pipeline, defined in the Jenkinsfile stored in GitHub, retrieves the app.py file, builds it into a Docker image, and push it to DockerHub.
-Each time, it automatically increments the image version number by 1.
-Moreover, Jenkins deploys the image to Kubernetes, initiating a deployment process to ensure immediate availability of the application.

 ## Plugins Used
 - **Kubernetes CLI Plugin**
 - **Kubernetes Continuous Deploy Plugin**